codescoop/bootstrap_tutorial/README.md

 # [Begineer] bootstrap-cdn
 A sample project to demo how to use Bootstrap via CDN by building a landing page website

+**This tutorial for beginners will cover the following:**
+- Starting with some HTML : First webpage
+- Understand the basics of linking a CSS document & simple text formatting with CSS
+- Include Bootstrap via CDN
+- Write HTML5 boilerplate
+- Include Bootstrap CSS
+- Include Bootstrap JavaScript
+- Add a navigation bar
+- Add navigation links
+- Add a dropdown
+- Add a search form
+- Add a content container
+- Add a heading
+- Add a table
+- Add form elements to a table
+- Add an alert message

 ## Guides And Resourses

 > “Bootstrap is a free, open-source front-end library for designing websites and web applications.
 It contains HTML- and CSS-based design templates for everything from typography, forms, buttons, navigation and other interface components as well as JavaScript extensions.
 Unlike many other web frameworks, Bootstrap concerns itself with front-end development only.” — Wikipedia